cerebis/sim3C/README.md

 #### Explanation of results

 The resulting aggreation file ```all_stats.yaml``` lists both the input parameters  and their resulting outcomes one sweep point per line.
 The structure of each line is a map of maps (Java/Groovy) or dict of dicts (Python), which can be easily deserialized.
 We chose not to create a flat table by default as there is a loss of context in doing so.

 Users can create a flat CSV table using the supplied script ```tabular_results.py```, which can then be inspected in your chosen software (Excel, R, etc).
+The results, where each row refers to the input parameters and results for a single point in the sweep.

 The serialized YAML object contains the following entries: